SakinaJaffri/Module_Challenge2_Stock_Market/README.md

-# Module_Challenge2_Stock_Market
-BACKGROUND:
+# Stock Market Analysis using VBA
 ![image](https://github.com/SakinaJaffri/Module_Challenge2_Stock_Market/assets/146900226/8d518f95-0d74-478b-be97-34baae38fb60)

-In this assignment, we used VBA scripting to analyze generated stock market data.

-Created a script that loops through all the stocks for one year and outputs the following information:

-•	The ticker symbol

-•	Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-•	The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-•	The total stock volume of the stock.

-•	Added functionality to the script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume"

-•	Made appropriate adjustments to VBA script to enable it to run on every worksheet (that is, every year) at once.

-Stock Market Analysis Code/Script (via these indictors):

-Retrieval of Data

-•	The script loops through one year of stock data and reads/ stores all of the following values from each row:

-o	ticker symbol

-o	volume of stock

-o	open price

-o	close price

-Column Creation

-•	On the same worksheet as the raw data, or on a new worksheet all columns were correctly created for:

-o	ticker symbol

-o	total stock volume

-o	yearly change ($)

-o	percent change

-Conditional Formatting

-•	Conditional formatting is applied correctly and appropriately to the yearly change column

-•	Conditional formatting is applied correctly and appropriately to the percent change column

-Calculated Values

-•	All three of the following values are calculated correctly and displayed in the output:

-o	Greatest % Increase

-o	Greatest % Decrease

-o	Greatest Total Volume

-Looping Across Worksheet

-•	The VBA script can run on all sheets successfully.

-Code Summary:

-Created Ticker, Yearly Change, Percent Change & Total Stock Volume (Columns)

-Assigned the Ticker, Value (columns) & Greatest % increase, Greatest % decrease, Greatest Total volume (values in the columns), respectively!

-Looping function & Vlookup function performed to populate the Ticker, Yearly change, Percent Change & Total Stock Volume respectively!

-Color Index in the respective columns!

-Populated and matched the Max, Min and Total volume (values) in the respective columns!

-Made appropriate adjustments to VBA script to enable it to run on every worksheet (that is, every year) at once through "For Each ws.
-In Worksheets"

-Note: please find the attached 3 screenshots of Excel Sheets (2018,2019 & 2020) in the respository for better understanding dataset scripted through using VBA.
+## Project Overview
+This project utilizes VBA scripting to analyze stock market data for multiple years.
+The script loops through all the stocks for a given year, performing calculations on yearly change, percentage change, and total stock volume, while identifying the stocks with the greatest increase, decrease, and volume.

+## Features
+- **Ticker Symbol**: Extracts and displays the stock ticker symbol.
+- **Yearly Change**: Calculates the yearly change in stock price from the opening to the closing of the year.
+- **Percentage Change**: Calculates the percentage change in stock price from the opening to the closing of the year.
+- **Total Stock Volume**: Sums the total volume of stocks traded during the year.
+- **Greatest Values**: Identifies the stock with:
+  - Greatest % increase
+  - Greatest % decrease
+  - Greatest total volume

+## Code Summary
+- **Column Creation**: Ticker, Yearly Change, Percent Change, and Total Stock Volume.
+- **Calculated Values**: Greatest % increase, Greatest % decrease, and Greatest Total Volume.
+- **Looping Function**: VBA script loops across all worksheets (years) in the workbook, analyzing each year's data.
+- **Conditional Formatting**: Applied to the Yearly Change and Percent Change columns to visually differentiate performance.
+- **Max/Min Calculation**: Populates and highlights the maximum and minimum values for percentage changes and total volume.
+- **Color Indexing**: Applied to cells based on performance metrics (e.g., positive/negative changes).

+## VBA Script Highlights
+- Loops through stock data for each year.
+- Assigns calculated values to new columns.
+- Runs on all sheets at once using `For Each ws In Worksheets`.

+## Screenshots
+The repository includes screenshots for the stock data from 2018, 2019, and 2020 for better understanding of the VBA script's output.

+## Tools Used
+- Microsoft Excel
+- VBA (Visual Basic for Applications)

+## Contributors
+- **Sakina Jaffri** - VBA scripting, data analysis, and report creation.